NEWS

 Image Source: Apple CEO Steve Jobs delivers a keynote address at the 2005 Macworld Expo on January 11, 2005 in San Francisco, California.
 (Photo by Justin Sullivan/Getty Images)

 The man looked up to the ever-growing technology Jobs had started and wanted to have something to hold on to.
 He had written to the co-founder in hopes of receiving an autograph.
-However, Jobs politely declined the man’s request.
+However, Jobs politely declined the man’s request but gave him much more than he had bargained for.
 He wrote back to Varon, explaining that he wasn’t big on signing and giving out autographs.
-Using a then-Apple letterhead, he typed a formal letter to the man.
-It was dated May 11, 1983 and addressed to Varon.
+Using a then-Apple letterhead, he typed a personalized letter to the man.
+It was dated May 11, 1983, and addressed to Varon.
 It read, “Dear Mr. Varon, I’m honored that you’d write but I’m afraid I don't sign autographs.”

 Image Source: Apple CEO Steve Jobs speaks at the Apple headquarters on March 6, 2008, in Cupertino, California.
 (Photo by David Paul Morris/Getty Images)